programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

         number of male accused to be over 600.
 The line graph's x axis labelled with years from 1900 to 1930 and the y axis labelled with counts from 0 to 150.
 A green line indicates the number of male accused, and a red line indicates the number of female accused.
-A legend in the top right provides the label &quot;Suspect gender&quot; for the bars in the bar chart and the labels and colour code for the lines in the line chart.
+A legend in the top right provides the label Suspect gender for the bars in the bar chart and the labels and colour code for the lines in the line chart.
         The x axis of the box plot is labelled Male and Female and the y axis indicates age between 0 and 100.
 The box on the left (in purple) indicates that female accused range in age between 12 and 60, with a median of 34, with a single outlier of 98.
 The box on the right (in orange) indicates male accused range in age between 13 and 57, with a median of
         30. There are several outlier values, with the highest being 98.
 The box on the right (in orange) indicates male accuse range in age between 13 and 57, with a median of 30.
 There are several outlier values, with the highest being 98.
-The subtitles &quot;Suspect gender&quot;, &quot;Year&quot;, and &quot;Suspect gender&quot; are placed under each subplot (from left to right).">
+The subtitles Suspect gender, Year, and Suspect gender are placed under each subplot (from left to right).">
 	</a>
 <figcaption>